 A cream that is inserted with a plastic applicator

-A tablet that is inserted with a plastic applicator
+A tablet that is inserted with or without a plastic applicator

 There are many different products, which come in different doses and which contain different types of estrogen.
 Creams and rings may contain a high or low dose of estrogen.
 If a high dose of estrogen is used in vaginal forms, women are also given a progestogen to reduce the risk of endometrial cancer.
 Usually, a low dose is sufficient for vaginal symptoms.